Resources

 Webflow typically offers better value for:

-• Design-centric projects requiring creative freedom
+• Design-centric or brand-heavy sites requiring creative control

 HubSpot potentially offers better value for:

-Which platform should you choose: When to use Webflow vs HubSpot in 2025
+Which platform should you choose: When to use Webflow vs HubSpot in 2026

 After examining all key factors, it's clear that each platform excels in specific scenarios.
 The right choice depends on your unique needs, resources, and priorities.